Port wine, the Douro River, francesinhas and cachorrinhos; there is so much to love about Porto, especially for

 POINTS OF INTEREST IN PORTO

 To help you visualize where everything is, I’ve pinned the places recommended in this guide on this map.
-Click on the link for an interactive version of the map.
+Click on the link for a live version of the map.
 As you’ll see, the vast majority of them are located within the Porto city center.

 HOW TO GET AROUND IN PORTO